-By honoring the tradition of challenge coins, you are in turn honoring your country.
+By honoring the tradition of recognition coins, you are in turn honoring your country.

-Wondering what to get for the friend or family member who recently graduated from a law enforcement agency?
+Wondering what to get for the class that recently graduated from a law enforcement agency?
 Perhaps they were promoted to a special squadron or unit, or joined a branch of the military or emergency services?
-Consider following a time-honored tradition and presenting them with a custom challenge coin.
+Consider following a time-honored tradition and presenting the group with custom recognition coins.

 The tradition originally began in the military when the coins were given to commemorate a particular job well done.
 Since then the process has evolved and is being passed onto police departments, fire departments, emergency services, and even schools and corporations.
 These coins become a possession that the recipient will cherish for a lifetime.

 Soldiers began carrying their challenge coins with them at all times after they realized the significance and power that they could hold.
 During the war, one soldier’s sentimentality about his challenge coin became the very thing that saved his life.